Apartments for rent in Detroit: What will $1,100 get you?

 Next, there's this one-bedroom, one-bathroom apartment located at 2072 Wabash St. It's listed for $1,075/month.

-The building has additional storage space and on-site laundry.
-In the apartment, expect to find hardwood flooring.
-Neither cats nor dogs are welcome.
-There's no leasing fee required for this rental.
+Building amenities include additional storage space and a residents lounge.
+The listing also promises hardwood flooring in the unit.
+Pets are not welcome.
+The rental doesn't require a leasing fee.

-Walk Score indicates that the surrounding area is moderately walkable, is great for biking and has some transit options.
+According to Walk Score's assessment, the surrounding area is moderately walkable, is great for biking and has a few nearby public transportation options.

 (Take a gander at the complete listing here.)